 CAUTION: Do not blow the piston out of the bore with sustained air pressure.
 This could result in a cracked piston.
 Use only enough air pressure to ease the piston out.
-NEVER attempt to catch the piston as it leaves the bore.
-This will result in personal injury.
+WARNING: NEVER ATTEMPT TO CATCH THE PIS-TON AS IT LEAVES THE BORE.
+THIS MAY RESULT IN PERSONAL INJURY.